YahooArchive/express-yui/README.md

 and `yui_seed` configurations thru `res.locals.yui_config`
 and `res.locals.yui_seed` at the app level, as well as per request basis.
-If the component is plug within `modown`, it will automatically expose into the views.
+If the component is plug within `modown`, it will automatically expose both of them into the views.

 ## Features